 Proper dog crate training is one of the most important steps in ensuring crate safety.
 If your dog has never encountered a crate before, don’t just lock them in with a treat and disappear.
 Imagine if you were left in a cramped, unfamiliar place that you knew nothing about.
 Sounds frustrating, doesn’t it?
 Your dog feels the same way!
 There are countless articles, books, and videos that break crate training down into easily manageable tasks, so pick one that you’re comfortable with and get to work!

+Step 3: Make the crate a retreat.
 Dogs are den animals.
 They crave small, dark, comfortable places to relax, de-stress, and sleep.
-Dogs without a den or a den-like environment tend to wiggle themselves under the couch, in the closet, and in other less than desirable places.
 Your dog’s crate should be their den.
 Line the floor with a soft blanket or a shirt with your scent.
-A dog bed that fits comfortably inside the crate will give your dog a comfortable place to sleep.

-Consider purchasing a crate cover to create a darker, more den-like environment.
+Step 4: Dim the lights.
+Consider purchasing a crate cover to create a more den-like environment.
 Towels or blankets are good substitutes and provide the same function.
 If your dog comes to see its crate as its den, they are more likely to seek it out on their own for comfort, making them less likely to hatch an escape plot.

 Some dogs escape their crates simply because they’re bored.
 You wouldn’t want to be confined to a small space with nothing to do for hours — and your pup wouldn’t want that, either.
 If you’re sure that your dog will not destroy them, try to include some of their favorite toys.
-Squeaky toys can provide a fun distraction, and rubber toys can help alleviate the desire to chew on less desirable things, like the dog crate itself.
-Many pet owners find that a frozen treat can provide hours of distraction.
-Simply freezing yogurt, peanut butter, canned pumpkin, or other dog-friendly treats in a rubber chew toy can provide your dog with enough entertainment to make their time in their crate more desirable.
+Squeaky toys can make for a fun distraction, and rubber toys can help alleviate the desire to chew on less desirable things, like the dog crate itself.
+Many pet owners find that a frozen treat provides hours of distraction.
+Simply freezing yogurt, peanut butter, canned pumpkin, or other dog-friendly treats in a rubber chew toy can give your dog with enough entertainment to make their time in their crate more desirable.
 A distracted pup is a happy pup!

 Making your dog’s crate escape-proof doesn’t have to be an expensive endeavor.
 Simple reinforcements will ensure that almost any crate can take a beating without giving way.
 Crate training your dog, making the crate a desirable retreat, and entertaining your dog while in their crate can go a long way in making any crate escape-proof, as they simply won’t want to leave.
 Following these tips just may make your little Houdini hang up their cape!
 If you want to know more, you can check our different ways on how to puppy proof an apartment.